 Recovery from codependency?
 What is codependency?
 And what is codependency recovery all about?

-The following is a guest post by Darlene Lancer, a Licensed Marriage and Family Therapist and author of How To Speak Your Mind – Become Assertive and Set Limits, Codependency for Dummies and 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.
+The following is a reprint of Darlene Lancer’s post of the same name first appearing on Psych Central, Recovery from Codependency appearing on Psych Central.
+Darlene Lancer is a Licensed Marriage and Family Therapist and author of How To Speak Your Mind – Become Assertive and Set Limits, Codependency for Dummies and 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.
 She’s worked with individuals and couples for over 25 years and maintains private practice in Santa Monica, CA and coaches internationally.
 Visit her website and follow her on Facebook as Darlene Lancer and Codependency.
 You may also wish to follow her blog at WhatIsCodependency.com.

 Recovery From Codependency by Darlene Lancer